timify/wordpress-plugin/README.md

 Download the plugin here: [Download now](https://github.com/timify/wordpress-plugin/raw/master/releases/2.0/timify-widget.zip)

-If you still using our old system please version 1.0 of our plugin here [Download now](https://github.com/timify/wordpress-plugin/raw/master/releases/1.0/timify-widget.zip)

 ### Step 2

 Next, login to your wordpress website as administrator in order to install the plugin.